SciRuby/rubyplot/CONTRIBUTING.md

 The only difference is that in case of viewports there is no actual zooming in but only demarcation of areas within the canvas that are to treated as the 'world'.

-The implication on rubyplot would be that an `Axes` within a `Figure` would get mappped to a `viewport` and the plotting within the viewport would take place by setting up the world co-ordinates to between the X and Y range.
+The implication on rubyplot would be that an `Axes` within a `Figure` would get mapped to a `viewport` and the plotting within the viewport would take place by setting up the world co-ordinates to between the X and Y range.